Van Zandt County Courthouse in Canton, Texas

 Van Zandt County stretches from the eastern edge of the Dallas-Fort Worth metro through deep East Texas — pastureland, small towns, and the legacy of First Monday Trade Days in Canton.
 The county has grown steadily for more than a decade, drawing people out of the metroplex who want land, space, and lower cost of living.
 The appraisal district has kept pace with those growth numbers, and combined tax burdens that include ISD levies can exceed two percent of assessed value in some jurisdictions.

 In 2023, Van Zandt property owners filed more than 10,000 protests and saved $5 million in tax reductions.
-Owners who took their cases through the formal ARB process succeeded 69% of the time.
+4,658 ARB protests were filed in Van Zandt County in 2024; 64% of written ARB determinations lowered the appraised value (Texas Comptroller, 2024 Appraisal District Operations Survey).
 That number is not an accident — it’s what happens when people show up.
 The deadline is May 15.
 The resources below are your starting point.

 Property Tax Protest Service